An Interview With Eric Maisel!!

 Children are so important.
 It is always my heartfelt interest to help children, and so I will also be asking Eric if the Ten Zen Seconds techniques are appropriate for children, and if so how can it enhance their creativity, play, and learning.

--line painter's group, I eagerly volunteered to offer my blog for his a stop on his tour.
+I'm not a practicing Buddhist, so if I'd seen the book on a shelf at the bookstore I may not have picked it up.
+However, since I've worked with Eric in an on-line painter's group, I eagerly volunteered to offer my blog for his a stop on his tour.
 What fun I thought to go round the world in one's armchair.
 One of my mottoes is I'll try most anything once, so as I read the book I practiced the breaths and incantations, timing them with a second hand.
 Hey, it really works!

 The big test came this last Sunday when I drove from Taos to Los Alamos to a group show I was in with other New Mexico illustrators.
 I was excited and nervous and noticed I wasn't concentrating on the road like I should, and there are many twisting, narrow mountain roads between Taos and Los Alamos.
 So, I decided to try, "I am present."
 I not only began to focus on the road, but could take in the beauty of the landscape!
 I made it to the show and had fun with my illustrator friends.
 Below is my own review of Eric's great, helpful book.